Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 It’s like an adult lunchable but much, much healthier and Whole30-compliant.
 Balanced with quality protein, healthy fats, and clean carbs.
 Pretty much a win-win!

-How to make: Fill your plate with combo of hard boiled eggs, Whole30-compliant deli meat (such as Applegate Roast Beef) or ham cubes (Pictured: Pederson’s Natural Farms No Sugar Petite Ham) or leftover meat, veggie sticks with Whole30-compliant ranch dip or guacamole, and a side of fruit.
+How to make: Fill your plate with combo of hard boiled eggs, Whole30-compliant deli meat (such as Applegate) or ham cubes (Pictured: Pederson’s Natural Farms No Sugar Petite Ham) or leftover meat, veggie sticks with Whole30-compliant ranch dip or guacamole, and a side of fruit.
 Easy peasy!

 Curried Tuna Salad Stuffed Avocado + Fruit of choice (10 minutes)